 The day continued with several papers presented by participants at the Hotel Fauchère, and with a visit to Arisbe that was particularly thorough since it included the attic, the basement, and the ruined cellar outside.
 The day ended with a grand dinner at the hotel’s Delmonico Room, followed by a special and most fitting postprandial entertainment: a seance over the course of which Charles Peirce’s spirit was effectively summoned and asked a series of questions about his current metaphysical condition.
 The conversation took an unexpected turn, when “Luminous Charles” began teaching an advanced course in post-vital metaphysics.

 The transcript of this historical (or post-historical) seance was fortunately recorded with great care.
 It is made available here in a downloadable PDF.
 May it spark further discussion regarding a most promising branch of speculative metaphysics.
+See also its subsequent and unexpected publication in TCSPS 56.2 (2020): 279–290.

 In this section we publish short descriptive notices of recent books about Peirce or subjects likely to interest our readers.
 We cannot survey all new publications or prepare critical reviews, so we notice only those books sent by authors and publishers.